 Leonard graduated from Gardner-Webb University in 1971.
 He lives with wife Pam in Irmo, SC.
 Now retired, his lifetime career was in the state’s social services department.

-You can find him on Facebook and purchase his book from Amazon.
+You can purchase his book from Amazon.